 Real Total Costs: What You Need to Budget

-You still need to fund this from somewhere, which means either personal savings or an education loan – and the loan interest clock runs from disbursement, not from graduation.
+You still need to fund this from somewhere, which means either personal savings or an education loan, and the loan interest clock runs from disbursement, not from graduation.
+That is the moratorium period interest problem, and it quietly inflates the real cost of a German degree.

 Here is a realistic annual cost breakdown for a student in a mid-sized German city (not Munich, not Berlin):